Schools, education and childcare

 Each school will have their own safety measures and guidance.

 Vaccination for children and young people

-For information on the Covid-19 vaccination for children and young people aged 12 to 17, visit our vaccination page.
+For information on the Covid-19 vaccination for children and young people, visit our vaccination page.

 Remote education or home learning

 Schools will only move to remote education and learning where:

 - they have had to put in place exceptional measures due to high numbers of Covid-19 cases

 Moving to remote education for a class, year group or school is a last resort and the school will make this decision with the council.